Deving789/NBA_Final-Project/README.md

-# NBA_Final-Project - Part 2
+# NBA_Final-Project - Deliverable 2

 ## Project Overview

 Our team is working on analyzing the NBA data from 2014-15 season.
 The main dataset was posted on [Kaggle.com](https://www.kaggle.com/dansbecker/nba-shot-logs) and contains a record of every shot by every player in every game of the 2014-15 season.
 We have also added additional dataset showing historical data [1997-2020](https://data.world/sportsvizsunday/june-2020-nba-shots-1997-2019).

-### Part 2 Submission Rubric
+### Deliverable 2 Submission Rubric

 #### 1. Presentation:
 See also the [Main branch](https://github.com/Deving789/NBA_Final-Project/tree/main).